mk12/luminosity/STYLE.md

 ### Top-Level Definitions

 Comment every top-level function (particularly exported functions).
-For function comments, use the imperative tense, e.g. "Send the ..." rather than "Send**s** the ...".
+For function comments, use the imperative tense, e.g., "Send the ..." rather than "Send**s** the ...".
 Always use `-- ` comments, not block comments. *Use plain comments*: this project does not use Haddock syntax, for now.

 Function documentation should give enough information to apply the function without looking at its definition.